 Technology has changed our lives forever in unanticipated ways especially in the business realm.
-The way we communicate to and with our customers and how we market our products has changed dramatically over the years.
+The way we communicate with customers and how we market products has changed dramatically over the years.
 We now have social media and most of our communication with our clients is done over the Internet.
 Businesses have moved from downtowns to giant business parks.
 We are living in a time of change in technology that is unprecedented in type and velocity.

 Here are five ways that business roles have changed due to technology: